jackwilsdon/meda.ls/README.md

 Meda.ls
 =======
 The code for **Meda.ls**.
-It will be password protected until YRS is over, the source will then be released.
+I'm not going to provide documentation, you'll have to work it out youself.